mafintosh/airpaste/README.md

 # airpaste

-A 1-1 network pipe that discovers auto discovers other peers using mdns
+A 1-1 network pipe that auto discovers other peers using mdns

 ```
 npm install -g airpaste